 Did you know how to clean, bake and store pine cones?
 What is the best emergency fuel to store?
 People ask me this all the time.
 I realize we all have different budgets, cooking devices, and heating options.
 Some of us have small homes, others have medium-sized or large homes.
 Of course, then we have to evaluate the land we live on and how much room we have to use the various types of fuel available.

-Some of us have apartments or mobile homes with limited space for fuel storage.
-We also to have to think about the storage life of good fuel to store.
+Some of us have apartments or mobile homes with limited space for fuel storage and the challenge of actually putting to use the fuels we have stored based on fire codes and hazards.
+We also have to think about the storage life of good fuels we want to store.
 There are also safety issues, and how much can we really store where we live.
-Life is all about storing the best emergency fuel that fits our home and budget.
+Life is all about storing the best emergency fuel that fits our living quarters and the budget we have available.
 I’m updating this post from a few years ago.
 Some readers have asked me about preparing and using pine cones.

 Pine Cones on Golf The Course

 Yes, it is red and it stains everything.
-It’s also like clay, so it’s sticky sort of, meaning it sticks to everything.
-I did not want my shoes covered with wet red dirt so we hightailed it over to the golf course before the storm was due to arrive.
+It’s also like clay, so it’s sticky, sort of, meaning it sticks to everything.
+I didn’t want my shoes covered with wet red dirt so we hightailed it over to the golf course before the storm was due to arrive.
 The wind was blowing like crazy so the weather felt freezing to me!
 Below you can see how we gathered them with a 33-gallon black garbage bag.

 Free Pine Cones

-I took a collapsible garbage can and put a large black bag inside of it to the golf course.
+I took a collapsible garbage can and put a large black bag inside of it before we left to go to the golf course.
 We weren’t sure how much sap the pine cones would still have on them.
-Now, you might be wondering, “Linda why would you call pine cones one of the best emergency fuels.”
+Now, you might be wondering, “Linda, why would you call pine cones one of the best emergency fuels?”

-Pine cones are great to use in my Volcano Stove or in my firepit.
-We can’t store wood because of the termites here in Southern Utah.
-Plus, after baking them they are insect free and the sap is gone from “baking” them.
+Pine cones are also great to use in my Volcano Stove or in my firepit.
+We can’t store a lot of wood because of the termites here in Southern Utah.
+Plus, after baking these pine cones, they are insect-free and the sap is gone as part of the process of “baking” them.

-My friend, Lisa, mentioned to me to bake the pine cones on some aluminum foil in my stove.
-If there is a lot of sap you will have no clean up after baking them.
+My friend, Lisa, mentioned to me to bake the pine cones on some cookie sheets covered by aluminum foil right in my stove.
+If there is a lot of sap, using the aluminum foil means you won’t have a lot of clean-up after baking them.
 It worked.
 I baked the pine cones at 200 degrees for 2 hours.
+The baking process not only eliminates any sticky sap, but also gets rid of any bugs that may be hiding in the core of the pine cone.

-The first batch I was a bit nervous because I have never baked pine cones.
+In the first batch, I was a bit nervous because I’ve never baked pine cones.
 No problems with baking them.
-I made sure that I had zero pine cones hanging over the cookie sheet because I did not want any drips of sap in my oven.
+I made sure that I had zero pine cones hanging over the cookie sheet because I didn’t want any drips of sap in my oven.

 I must admit, I am a bit of an organization fanatic.
 I might even be a little OCD, I don’t know for sure.
 These black buckets are from my favorite bucket and Gamma Lid distributor, PleasantHill Grain.
 It’s the only place I can get the colored five-gallon buckets with matching lids.
 Weird to some people, but it’s who I am.

-I store my wheat with red Gamma lids.
-My pasta with yellow Gamma lids.
+I store my wheat with red Gamma lids and my pasta with yellow Gamma lids.
 I made my emergency washing machines with green lids.
-Mark and I store my Kingsford’s charcoal in blue buckets with blue Gamma lids.
-Now I store my fire starter/best emergency fuel pine cones in black buckets with black Gamma lids.
+Mark and I store my Kingsford charcoal in blue buckets with blue Gamma lids.
+I store my fire starter/best emergency fuel pine cones in black buckets with black Gamma lids.
 I order all my buckets and Gamma Lids from this group: Pleasant Hill Grains.

 It looks like they only sell wheat grinders, Bosch bread makers, etc., but they do sell buckets and Gamma Lids.
 They also sell so much more.
 They just changed their website, so if it looks different to you, it’s because they have a new look.